flickmatch/home/platform/README.md

 }
 ```

 ### Additional Resources
 These additional references should also help you:

 * [Gradle Build Scans – insights for your project's build](https://scans.gradle.com#gradle)

+#### Running Dynamodb instance locally

+* [One time setup] Use this guide to install and run dynamodb in local [DynamoDBLocal.DownloadingAndRunning](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/DynamoDBLocal.DownloadingAndRunning.html)
+* [One time setup] Run `local_db_init.sh` to create all tables and populate City and Sport tables
+* To hit local dynamoDB set `spring.profiles.active=dev` in command to start application.